-A: ROSI and the SWS now have the capability to maintain waiting lists in courses.
+A: ACORN and the SWS now have the capability to maintain waiting lists in courses.
 If the course you have chosen is full, you can choose to join a waiting list.
 You can only be on one waiting list.
 We also recommend that you look again at your 2nd and 3rd choices – they may look more attractive!
-Check ROSI regularly (but not obsessively) there WILL be movement in courses, particularly on Sept.
-3rd when ROSI reopens.
-If you must have a particular course for your program of study, contact the Graduate Administrator and Counsellor.Q: Should I enrol in fall AND spring courses, or just fall courses?
+Check ACORN regularly (but not obsessively) there WILL be movement in courses, particularly by the end of the first week of classes.

 Q: When ACORN tells me there are spaces in a course, why am I denied enrolment?

 A: The number of spaces available can be misleading - if you are denied enrolment it usually means all the English Dept. spaces are taken.
-Bear in mind (a) one place in every course is allocated for an out-of-the-department student (b) instructors cross-appointed with another department or centre will hold spaces for students in that department/centre (c) in courses that are cross-listed with another department/centre our allocation will be proportionate.
+Keep in mind (a) one place in every course is allocated for an out-of-the-department student (b) instructors cross-appointed with another department or centre will hold spaces for students in that department/centre (c) in courses that are cross-listed with another department/centre our allocation will be proportionate.

 A: RST 9999Y (and RST 8888Y) are ROSI-generated devices for ensuring students are registered in a course for each session of the year (useful for income tax and OSAP purposes).
 They do not affect your course load; they are supplementary to it and will disappear once you have completed your degree and convocated.

 Q: I have not paid my tuition fees yet.
 Can I still enrol in courses?

 Q: What happens when my status in a course changes from wait-list to approved?

 A: You will need to drop one of your other courses RIGHT AWAY!
-ROSI will not arbitrarily remove you from a course, but the success of the wait-list depends on how quickly spaces are freed up for others.
+ACORN will not arbitrarily remove you from a course, but the success of the wait-list depends on how quickly spaces are freed up for others.

 Q: How can I check if I am on a wait-list?

 A: In the SWS, go into Course Enrolment, List of Courses, Wait-list.
 You can also remove yourself from a wait-list at this point.

 Q: If I am 3rd on the wait-list, is it likely that I will get into the course, and should I attend the first class?

-A: Graduate enrolment definitely doesn't have the kind of movement that undergraduate enrolment does, but the first 5 students on a wait-list may attend the first class.
+A: Graduate enrolment definitely doesn't have the kind of movement that undergraduate enrolment does, but the first 3 students on a wait-list may attend the first class.
 With graduate enrolment, what seems to be key is students being flexible and being considerate of each other.
 If you don’t panic or hoard courses or shop around in the first week of class, the process goes surprisingly smoothly!